Key Takeaways

 Calculating Needs Based on Your Activity Level

 Consider your current protein intake from whole foods first.
-If you're already consuming adequate protein from sources like eggs, salmon, or legumes, your leucine needs from supplements may be lower than someone following a plant-based diet with limited complete proteins.
+If you're already consuming sufficient protein from sources like eggs, salmon, or legumes, your leucine needs from supplements may be lower than someone following a plant-based diet with limited complete proteins.

 Optimal Timing Around Exercise or Daily Routines